pitzzahh/lrnr/README.md

 - HTTP-only cookies are used for security
 - Session data is stored in the database

+### API Key Management

+- API keys are prefixed with `lrnr_` for identification
+- Keys can have optional expiration dates
+- Keys are hashed before storage (never stored in plain text)
+- Last usage time is tracked for each key
+- Keys can be revoked/deactivated at any time

 ### Usage Examples

 **Register a new user:**